 “The finality of the loss beings to gradually sink in.
 She is not coming back.”

-- Understand that there is no specific time frame for denial to be dissolved.
+Understand that there is no specific time frame for getting through the denial stage of grief.
 However, your long-term goal is to accept the reality that your loved one has passed away.

 As the numbing effects of the denial stage of grief begins to wear off, the pain of loss starts to firmly take hold.